tongxuluo/prts/README.md

-# PRTS: PRe-Training Scalingly in Large Language Models
+# PRTS: PRe-Training by Stacking

+official implementation for paper **Stacking Your Transformers: An Empirical Study of Model Growth for Efficient LLMs Pre-Training**